 Because your companion meant so much to you, your pet’s death may also trigger painful memories of other losses and remind you of your own mortality.
 For some, the decision to get another pet is complicated by the possibility that the pet may outlive the caregiver, and hinges on the person’s physical and financial ability to care for a new pet.
 That can lead to feelings of increased isolation and a focus on what can’t happen instead of the good the future may hold.

-How to cope with your grief
+How to cope with your grief after a pet dies

 For all the reasons noted above, it’s critical that you take immediate steps to cope with your loss and regain a sense of purpose.
 Make every effort to interact with friends and family, to assuage the loneliness.
 Consider calling a pet loss support hotline or even volunteering at a local humane society.
 That contact with needy animals may help you as you grieve for your own loss, knowing that you’re providing them with much needed love and physical contact.
 There are also organizations that need foster families for pets that are considered less adoptable because they too are seniors – you may be able to provide loving companionship to that animal as a way of honoring the memory of your own companion.